 Create your client’s ICP (Ideal customer profile) and a cold outreach template with several follow-ups, and you can already start.

-However, if you want to make this process far easier, you will need an Automation Tool, Scraping Tool, and an Email Finder.
+However, if you want to make this process far easier, you will need a sales engagement tool, and an Email Finder.

-Luckily for you, there is a Sales Engagement Software that has all of these incorporated for as low as $100 per month.
+Luckily for you, there is a Sales Engagement Software that has these incorporated for as low as $100 per month.
 Long story short, it will save you both time and money.

-Namely, Skylead combines LinkedIn Messages, LinkedIn InMails, and Emails scrapes publicly available emails of your 1st-degree connections, has an “Email Discovery & Verification” feature for discovering and verifying your leads’ business emails, as well as “Image and GIF hyper-personalization” tool in case you want to do a bit of an unconventional outreach.
+Namely, Skylead combines multichannel outreach, has an “Email Discovery & Verification” feature for discovering and verifying your leads’ business emails, as well as “Image and GIF hyper-personalization” tool in case you want to do a bit of an unconventional outreach.

 All i do is win Meme